 Karnataka is one of the most beautiful destinations in southern India.
 With picturesque landscapes, plenty historical treasures, a hilly topography and beaches, it has always been a popular tourist destination.
-While it is frequented by people from all over the world, there are still a few places in Karnataka that are unexplored.
-Here are a few of them that you need to put on your list for sure if you’re planning a trip there.
+While it is frequented by people from all over the world, there are still a few Lesser Known Places in Karnataka.

 1. Trek up the Yana Rocks